Guideline for applications for authorisation of clinical trials of medicinal products in humans

 - f) References to literature and data that are relevant and form the basis for the trial."

-In the Danish Health and Medicines Authority's view the information about investigational medicinal products, including information about the products' quality, previous trials and toxicological studies, which for example is gathered in the Investigator's Brochure or the Investigational Medicinal Product Dossier (IMPD), is to be considered as forming part of the trial protocol.
+In the Danish Medicines Agency's view the information about investigational medicinal products, including information about the products' quality, previous trials and toxicological studies, which for example is gathered in the Investigator's Brochure or the Investigational Medicinal Product Dossier (IMPD), is to be considered as forming part of the trial protocol.

-It follows from section 4(1) of the Danish executive order no. 295 of 26 April 2004 on clinical trials that the sponsor must apply to the Danish Health and Medicines Authority for permission before the sponsor implements amendments to the trial protocol when the amendments could have an impact on:
+It follows from section 4(1) of the Danish executive order no. 295 of 26 April 2004 on clinical trials that the sponsor must apply to the Danish Medicines Agency for permission before the sponsor implements amendments to the trial protocol when the amendments could have an impact on:

 - the safety of the trial subjects,